Is Your Home Ready for an Electric Panel Upgrade?

 This is the major reason you should consider an upgrade.
 Older panels can cause fires from an overload.

 Older homes could have a panel with a total amp capacity as low as 100 amps.
 Newer homes, by contrast, can have 200 or more amps.
-A meeting with an electrician will allow you to figure out how much amps you need based on your home and lifestyle.
+A meeting with an electrician will allow you to figure out how many amps you need based on your home and lifestyle.
 They will carry out a home energy audit and determine how much electricity you use.

 The upgrade process will probably deal with replacing old wires as well as changing other components of your home.
 The total amount of necessary work will determine the overall cost.
 Factors could include specific amp upgrades and paying a permit fee.
 Either way, call up Salt Lake City today and let them check the circuit breaker to determine its viability.